kcl-geometry-seminar/kcl-geometry-seminar.github.io/README.md

 # KCL Geometry Seminar

 This is the repository for the Geometry Seminar at King's College London.
-The organizers are Daniel Platt, Mehdi Yazdi, and Martin de Borbon.
+The organizers are Jordan Hofmann, Tim Magee, Calum Spicer, and Mehdi Yazdi.

 ## Edit